KordingLab/KordingLab.github.io/QandA.md

 **How do you approach the writing process with students?**

 Communication is probably the most important part of science and engineering.
 I expect students to develop excellent communication skills, both in writing and in speaking.
-I will happily look at drafts and give feedback, but you need to be proactive in writing early, soliciting feedback, revising, and repeating the loop as much as needed until you have a manuscript you are proud of.
+I will happily look at (a bounded number of reasonably polished) drafts and give feedback, but you need to be proactive in writing early, soliciting feedback, revising, and repeating the loop as much as needed until you have a manuscript you are proud of.
 Please consult the [lab writing guide](https://github.com/CLeARoboticsLab/resources/blob/main/CLeAR_lab_writing_guide.pdf) for more details.
 For advice on giving talks, I strongly recommend watching [Talks that Don't Suck](https://www.youtube.com/watch?v=Rfo5dFD3DLQ) from Cyrill Stachniss.

 **For collaborative projects, what is the expected level of contribution from everyone for the collaboration to work?**